 - Property damage.

-Noneconomic damages compensate the injury victim for losses that do not have a set dollar value.
-This includes damages for:
+Non-economic damages compensate you for losses that do not have a set dollar value, such as:

 - Loss of a limb, and

 If the victim is killed in a premises liability accident, the surviving family members may have a wrongful death claim against the property owner for:

 - Burial expenses,